jlin442/EQ-Schematic-Design/README.md

 This was a parametric EQ designed by R.G.
 Keen on this website: http://www.geofex.com/article_folders/eqs/paramet.htm.

-I used EAGLE to design the PCB based on the existing schematic.
+The PCB was designed using EAGLE based on the existing schematic.